jodusan/manga/README.md

 # Project MANGA PSIML2017

 This repo contains a project that we created during the [Petnica Summer Institue: Machine Learning](http://psiml.petlja.org/) seminar.
-For intro to the project I suggest that you skim through presentation slides in the misc folder.
+For intro to the project I suggest that you look at [this](https://nikola-j.github.io/project_manga/) blog post.

 ## UNET without hint